Rongbin99/nsbe2024/README.md

-# NSBE 2024 Submission: GoMommy

-NSBEHacks 2024 Submission.
-Rongbin Gu, Evan Li, Luthira Abeykoon, Zain Azam

 ## 💡 Inspiration 🌟

-Have you ever been bored out of your mind and wanted to do something?
 Have you ever found yourself scrolling on Instagram or TikTok and suddenly 4 hours have passed by in the blink of an eye?
-Have you ever wished that you were more productive?
-If so, GoMommy is here!
+Have you wished you spent more time outside, discovering your community?
+Mosaic can help you with both.

-Inspired by this common dilemma that many youth face in today's world, GoMommy is an intuitive application that detects when it believes you have entered the "doom scrolling" state and encourages you to go outside and do something.
+Inspired by this common dilemma that many youth face in today's world, Mosaic is an intuitive social media application that discourages the "doom scrolling" state and encourages you to go outside and connect .

 ## 😃 What it does 😃

-Once GoMommy detects that you have entered the "doom scrolling" state, the program will automatically recommend location suggestions based on the location tags found in the social media content that has been scrolled.
-We have also taken into consideration the location of the user and the social media content and will give similar location suggestions that are more local to the user.
+Mosaic lets you share where you've been and encourages others nearby to match your photo at the same location.
+Not only does it share the classic social media appeal of sharing your adventures, it heavily emphasizes having others go on your adventures too.

 To encourage the user to go outside, each time the user travels to the location and posts an image taken from that location to the app, the user will be awarded points which will go towards their total M-Score and ranking on the local leaderboard.
-With this competition aspect, this will incentive the user to participate and compete with friends and family.
+With this competition aspect, this will incentivize the user to participate and compete with friends, family, and community members.
+The app also promotes local culture by shining spotlights on lesser-known cultural locations.
+For lesser-privileged communities in urban areas, this can greatly strengthen the bonds between community members and will hopefully foster an environment of mutual support.

 ## 🛠️ How we built it ⚙️